 Despite the push to modernize systems and move away from legacy programming languages like COBOL, many large organizations, especially in the financial sector, still rely on these older systems.
 As a result, there is an ongoing demand for skilled COBOL programmers to maintain and update these systems, presenting unique career opportunities for those with expertise in this area.

 The Y2K experience highlighted the need for organizations to assess and manage technological risks proactively.
 In the years since, there has been a growing emphasis on risk management in IT, with organizations adopting frameworks like the NIST Cybersecurity Framework and the ISO/IEC 27000 series to guide their efforts.
-This has also led to the development of new roles, such as the Chief Information Security Officer (CISO), focused on managing and mitigating technology-related risks.
+This has also led to new roles, such as the Chief Information Security Officer (CISO), focused on managing and mitigating technology-related risks.

 The Y2K bug transcended its technical origins to become a cultural phenomenon, capturing the imagination of the public and inspiring a range of artistic and creative works.
 In addition to the movies and television shows mentioned earlier, the Y2K bug also inspired novels, music, and even fashion trends, reflecting the widespread fascination with the potential consequences of the bug.